remarshal-project/remarshal/README.md

 ### Wrappers

-The options `--wrap` and `--unwrap` are available to solve the problem of converting data to TOML from CBOR, JSON, MessagePack, or YAML when the top-level element of the data is not a dictionary (i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
+The options `--wrap` and `--unwrap` are available to solve the problem of converting data to TOML from CBOR, JSON, MessagePack, or YAML when the top-level element of the data is not a dictionary (i.e., not a map in CBOR and MessagePack, an object in JSON, or a mapping in YAML).
 Such data cannot be represented as TOML directly and must be wrapped in a dictionary first.

 Passing the option `--wrap some-key` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, `some-key`, with the input data as its value.